awsdocs/aws-doc-sdk-examples/ruby/example_code/elastictranscoder/README.md

 ## Run the examples

 ### Prerequisites

-1. An AWS account.
-To create an account, see [How do I create and activate a new AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) on the AWS Premium Support website.

-1. AWS credentials or an AWS Security Token Service (AWS STS) access token.
-For details, see [Configuring the AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-config.html) in the *AWS SDK for Ruby Developer Guide*.

-1. To run the code examples, Ruby version 1.9 or later.
-For Ruby download and installation instructions, see [Download Ruby](https://www.ruby-lang.org/en/downloads/) on the Ruby Programming Language website.

-1. To test the code examples, RSpec 3.9 or later.
-For RSpec download and installation instructions, see the [rspec/rspec](https://github.com/rspec/rspec) repository in GitHub.

-1. The AWS SDK for Ruby.
-For AWS SDK for Ruby download and installation instructions, see [Install the AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-install.html) in the *AWS SDK for Ruby Developer Guide*.
+See the [Ruby README.md(https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/ruby/README.md) for pre-requisites.

 ### Instructions
-The easiest way to interact with this example code is by invoking individual [Actions](#Actions) from your Command Line Interface (CLI).
-This may require some modification to override hard-coded values, and some actions also expect runtime parameters.
-For example, `ruby some_action.rb ARG1 ARG2` will invoke `some_action.rb` with two arguments.
+The easiest way to interact with this example code is by invoking a [Scenario](#Scenarios) from your Command Line Interface (CLI).
+For example, `ruby some_scenario.rb` will invoke `some_scenario.rb`.

 ## Contributing
 Code examples thrive on community contribution!